scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[54:21]** For at the consummation of the world there will be vengeance taken upon those who have done wickedness according to their wickedness, and Thou wilt glorify the faithful according to their faithfulness.

-**[54:22]** For those who are amongst Thine own Thou rulest, And those who sin Thou blottest out from amongst Thine own."
+**[54:22]** For those who are amongst Thine own Thou rulest, and those who sin Thou blottest out from amongst Thine own."

 **[55:1]** And it came to pass when I had finished speaking the words of this prayer, that I sat there under a tree, that I might rest in the shade of the branches.